joaoSakai-zz/quakeparser/README.md

 ### Installation Guide ###

 **QuakeParser API use Redis as Cache Manager!
-Please install see the Install Redis section to continue this guide.**
+See the Install Redis section to continue this guide.**

 After Redis Installation run the command: